wxt-dev/wxt-examples/README.md

 # Create the project base
 pnpx wxt@latest init examples/vanilla-i18n --template vanilla --pm pnpm

-# Optionally, add a text description that will be displated first in the diff
+# Add a README template where the example is explained
-touch examples/vanilla-i18n/.description.md
+touch examples/vanilla-i18n/README.template.md
 ```

 - `--template vanilla`: When listed on <https://wxt.dev/examples.html>, this is the template whose diff will be compared against